-The PRP installed injection wells for ground water cleanup activities in 2011 and began ground water monitoring.
+The PRP installed injection wells for ground water cleanup activities in 2011 and began full scale ground water injections and ground water monitoring.

 EPA negotiated legal agreements with the site’s PRP to investigate and clean up the site.
 The PRP continues to fund site cleanup, monitoring and oversight activities.

 EPA has worked with the community and its state partner to develop a long-term cleanup plan for the site, reflecting the Agency’s commitment to safe, healthy communities and environmental protection.
 Community engagement and public outreach are core components of EPA program activities.

 EPA has conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
 Outreach efforts have included public notices and public meetings.

 The site’s PRP continues to conduct ground water cleanup activities.

 Ground water monitoring is ongoing.